DanikaVeresha/spa-app/README.md

 #### Frontend: HTML, CSS
 #### Backend: Python - version: 3.11

+### All files of Project you can find to brunch "dev"

 ## Your PC must have:
 - IDE PyCharm Community Edition or PyCharm Professional
 - Docker